sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/configuration/configure-otel.md

 The primary data source is [`OTLP Receiver`](https://github.com/open-telemetry/opentelemetry-collector/tree/main/receiver/otlpreceiver), which is configured to receive the metrics collected by the  **Hardware Sentry Agent** via [gRPC](https://grpc.io/) on port **TCP/4317**.

-To make network communications encrypted, by default, the `OTLP Receiver` is configured with the self-signed certificate `security/otel.crt` and the private key `security/otel.key` to enable the **TLS** protocol.
+To make network communications encrypted, by default, the `OTLP Receiver` is configured with the self-signed certificate `security/otel.crt` and the private key `security/otel.key` to enable the TLS protocol

 Clients requests are authenticated through the [Basic Authenticator](#Basic_Authenticator) type `basicauth`.